que-rb/que/README.md

 * **Atomic Backups** - Your jobs and data can be backed up together and restored as a snapshot.
 If your jobs relate to your data (and they usually do), there's no risk of jobs falling through the cracks during a recovery.
 * **Fewer Dependencies** - If you're already using Postgres (and you probably should be), a separate queue is another moving part that can break.

 Que's primary goal is reliability.
-When it's stable, you should be able to leave your application running indefinitely without worrying about jobs being lost due to a lack of transactional support, or left in limbo due to a crashing process.
+You should be able to leave your application running indefinitely without worrying about jobs being lost due to a lack of transactional support, or left in limbo due to a crashing process.
 Que does everything it can to ensure that jobs you queue are performed exactly once (though the occasional repetition of a job can be impossible to avoid - see the docs on [how to write a reliable job](https://github.com/chanks/que/blob/master/docs/writing_reliable_jobs.md)).

 Que's secondary goal is performance.
 It won't be able to match the speed or throughput of a dedicated queue, or maybe even a Redis-backed queue, but it should be fast enough for most use cases.
 In [benchmarks of RDBMS queues](https://github.com/chanks/queue-shootout) using PostgreSQL 9.3 on a AWS c3.8xlarge instance, Que approaches 10,000 jobs per second, or about twenty times the throughput of DelayedJob or QueueClassic.
 You are encouraged to try things out on your own production hardware, though.

 Que also includes a worker pool, so that multiple threads can process jobs in the same process.
 It can even do this in the background of your web process - if you're running on Heroku, for example, you don't need to run a separate worker dyno.

-*Please be careful when running Que in production.
-It's still very new compared to other RDBMS-backed queues, and there may be issues that haven't been ironed out yet.
+*Please keep an eye out for problems when running Que in production.
+It's still new compared to other RDBMS-backed queues, and there may be issues that haven't been ironed out yet.
 Bug reports are welcome.*

 Que is tested on Ruby 2.0, Rubinius and JRuby (with the `jruby-pg` gem, which is [not yet functional with ActiveRecord](https://github.com/chanks/que/issues/4#issuecomment-29561356)).
 It requires Postgres 9.2+ for the JSON datatype.